 The Social Security Administration's Office of Inspector General said that 16 percent of the 99,000 fraud cases it investigated in the one-year period ending Sept.
-30, 2006 involved the misuse of Social Security numbers.
-26 Considering the following cases of breaches in Social Security number data storage, that number might be on the rise.
+30, 2006 involved the misuse of Social Security numbers.26 Considering the following cases of breaches in Social Security number data storage, that number might be on the rise.

 Recently, a woman named Marsha Bergmeier was bored and did an Internet search for her farm's name in Illinois.27 She discovered a link to fedspending.org, a Web site created by OMB Watch to monitor federal spending.
 While clicking around the site, a searchable database popped up for her, containing information about her farm loan amount under an Agriculture Department program.
-Not only that, she also discovered the list of 28,000 SSNs, including her own were published for everybody with an Internet connection to see.28 The site had been up since 1996.
+Not only that, she also discovered the list of 28,000 SSNs, including her own.
+Published right there for everybody with an Internet connection to see.28 The site had been up since 1996.
+And that's just the United States Department of Agriculture.

 The Department of Defense uses Social Security numbers for just about everything29; from troop rosters to the dog tags dangling from soldiers' necks.
 Since 2006, data about almost 30 million active and retired service members has been stolen from four Veterans Affairs offices.
-That is approximately 30 percent of the 100 million total reported lost or stolen personal data in the United States.30
+That's approximately 30 percent of the 100 million total reported lost or stolen personal data in the United States.30 That's a lot.